yast/yast-installation/doc/SELF_UPDATE.md

 ## Enabling Updates

 Self-update is disabled by default.
 However, it can be enabled by setting `self_update=1` boot option.
-In the following sections is assumed that the this feature is enabled.
+In the following sections it is assumed that this feature is enabled.

 ## Basic Workflow